jeffreykegler/hoonlint/misc/whitespace.md

   ==
 ```

-* The head of a queenside 1-jogging hoon should be queenside.
+A queenside 1-jogging hoon should consist of,
+in lexical order:

+* Its rune.

+* A 2-stop horizontal gap.

+* A head.

+* A vertical gap.
-It should be on the rune line,
+  Its inter-comment column should be the anchor column.
+  Its pre-comment column should be undefined.

+* A queenside jogging.
-indented 2 stops after the anchor column.
+  Its base column should be 2 stops after the anchor column.

-* The jogging of a queenside 1-jogging hoon should be queenside.
+* A vertical gap.
-It should be on a line after the rune line,
+  Its inter-comment column should be the anchor column.
-and should consist entirely of queenside jogs.
+  Its pre-comment column should be undefined.

+* A TISTIS,
+  starting at the anchor column.

 ## 2-jogging hoons